Summer Undergraduate Research Grants (Summer URG)

 - Look forward towards what you hope to do with this project and the experience of research in the future.

 Begin by indentifying your research interests and consulting with various faculty members.
 Then, your choice of an advisor may be obvious—you simply need to ask whether s/he would be willing to supervise your project.
 Often, however, students find that a number of faculty members might be appropriate advisors for a project.
 In this case, it is important to carefully consider the specific contours and timeline of your project.
 Will the advisor be available to assist you throughout the duration of the project?
 Can s/he help you with the aspects of the research that you might find especially difficult or problematic?
 Sometimes the choice of an advisor is limited by faculty availability or the ability of a particular lab to take on a new researcher.
 In such cases, it is especially important to know your options.
-Investigate research opportunities on and off campus (see the question on research opportunities below for more information).
+Investigate research opportunities on and off campus.
 Talk to faculty in other departments or interdisciplinary programs; many faculty have wide-ranging interests and skills, and you may find the ‘perfect’ advisor in an unexpected place.
 Of course, you may also find that you need to revise or refine your proposed project a bit in order to find a professor who will work with you, but with a bit of legwork and creative thinking, most students are able to find a good fit between their interests and those of faculty.

 Can my faculty advisor/sponsor be faculty at another university?
 Can a post-doc or graduate student at NU serve as my advisor?